Meniscus tear: traumatic or degenerative?

 X-ray image

-Although X-rays do not show meniscus injuries themselves, they help accompanying changes , e.g.:
+Although X‑ray images do not depict meniscus injuries themselves, they help to identify accompanying changes , e.g.:

-👉 Important: If a purely traumatic meniscus injury without osteoarthritis is suspected, the X-ray image is usually unremarkable.
+👉 Important: If there is suspicion of a purely traumatic meniscus injury without osteoarthritis, the Röntgenbild is usually unremarkable.

-MRI is considered the gold standard for diagnosing meniscus tears.
+MRI is considered gold standard for the diagnosis of meniscus tears.
 It shows in detail:

 • Cartilage condition

-• Degenerative meniscus tear : Fringe-like, diffuse lightening in the meniscus tissue.
+• Degenerative meniscus tear: Frayed, diffuse brightening in the meniscus tissue.

-Ultrasound is suitable for quickly assessing joint effusion or major meniscus changes .
+Ultrasound is suitable for a quick assessment of a joint effusion or coarser meniscus changes.
 However, it is not as precise as an MRI.

 Treatment of meniscus tears: Which therapy is suitable for which tear?

-The therapy depends on the type of tear, the patient's age, accompanying injuries, and activity level.
+The therapy is based on the type of tear, the patient's age, accompanying injuries, and the level of activity.

-• Conservative treatment: For small, stable tears – physiotherapy and pain therapy
+• Conservative: For small, stable tears – physiotherapy and pain therapy

-• Arthroscopy with sutures: For fresh tears in well-vascularized areas
+• Arthroscopy with suturing: For fresh tears in the well-vascularized area

 • Partial resection: Removal of damaged tissue (only if suturing is not possible)

 • Arthroscopy?
-Usually not useful, as the underlying cause (wear and tear) remains.
+Usually not advisable, because the cause (Verschleiß) remains

-• Alternative: Unicompartmental knee replacement for advanced osteoarthritis
+• Alternative: Partial knee prosthesis for advanced osteoarthritis

-Especially in the case of small, stable traumatic meniscus tears and degenerative meniscus lesions conservative treatment is often the first choice.
+Especially in small, stable traumatic meniscus tears and degenerative meniscus läsions is a conservative treatment often the first choice.

 Goals of conservative therapy: